-As the Zero Car should be a rally prepared vehicle then it should be presented for safety scrutineering in the same manner as any other competition vehicle, and the crew must at all times abide by the same rules as all other competitors, i.e. they must wear harnesses, FHR devices and approved overalls and helmets.
+As the Zero Car should be a rally prepared vehicle then it should be presented for safety scrutineering as any other competition vehicle, and the crew must at all times abide by the same rules as all other competitors, i.e. they must wear harnesses, FHR devices and approved overalls and Helmets.

 The Zero car provides spectators with a warning of the first competitive car.
-It should run at a maximum of 70-80% of rally speed to allow it to identify any last-minute issues on the special stage.
+It should run at a maximum of 70 - 80% of rally speed to allow it to identify any last-minute issues on the special stage.